composify-js/composify/packages/docs/pages/docs/catalog/index.md

 });
 ```

-Each prop needs at least two fields: `label` and `type`.
-The editor picks the right input control based on `type`.
-Here's the full list:
+Each property specification needs at least a `label` and a `type`.
+The `type` tells the editor which input control to use.
+Here's a list of all available types:

 |                       Type                      |                 Description                 |
 |-------------------------------------------------|---------------------------------------------|